 Unfortunately, data on campaign contributions of PACs (political action committees) in the US does not contain the PACs issues of concern.
 Additionally, while recent US lobbying data details the issues of concern for an interest group, it does not detail the Congressional representatives lobbied by the interest group.
 Using the 1997–98 Congressional cycle, earlier work showed PACs engaging in lobbying and campaign contributions account for the vast majority of such political money even though they represent a small minority of all PACs.
 Using an expanded time period, I show this is a systematic feature of the US political system and how it allows construction of a novel dataset that decomposes representative-specific contributions across issues as well as issue-specific lobbying expenditures across representatives.
 Further, I show this decomposition can qualitatively affect results regarding the relationship between political money and Congressional voting behavior on trade policy.
 Read more »

 Good jobs, bad jobs: what's trade got to do with it?, with Dann Millimet (Southern Methodist University).
 Updated October 2017.
-R&R at Labor Economics.
+R&R at Labour Economics.